 Contact: Jeremy Webber

-BROWN BAG BIBLE STUDY: The Brown Bag Bible Study continues to meet on Mondays (no meeting when the church office is closed) at noon in the large conference room.
-Each week’s lesson is a stand alone unit; bring a lunch and join us when you can!
+BROWN BAG BIBLE STUDY: The Brown Bag Bible Study continues to meet on Mondays (no meeting when the church office is closed) at 12PM in the large conference room.
+Each week’s lesson is a stand alone unit; bring a lunch and join us!

 The Ventulett Gallery, at Holy Innocents' Episcopal Church, is named for parishioner, architect, and artist Tom Ventulett.
-Designed by Ventulett as part of the church's 2012 renovation, The Ventulett Gallery has become a showcase for local and regional talent.
-Curator Susan Westmoreland and her committee consisting of Judie Jacobs, Peggy Stapleton and Clara Blalock, continue to engage artists well in advance, making The Ventulett Gallery a most sought after venue in the Sandy Springs area.
-We are proud to be able to donate proceeds from the gallery fee to the following organizations: CAC (Community Assistance Center), Episcopal Relief & Development, and the School at Matthieu, Haiti.
+Designed by Ventulett as part of the church's 2012 renovation, the gallery has become a showcase for local and regional talent.
+Our curator and committee continue to engage artists well in advance, making The Ventulett Gallery a most sought after venue in the Sandy Springs area.
+We are proud to be able to donate proceeds from the gallery fee to local and international outreach organizations.

 Please contact Melody McNeil with prayer requests.
 Names may remain on the Parish Prayer List for four weeks, and if requested are placed on the Intercessory Prayer List.

-PRAYERS FOR THOSE IN SERVICE TO OUR COUNTRY: Almighty God, we commend to your gracious care and keeping all the men and women serving our nation at home and abroad including those in service to our country: Harrison Plunkett, Brandon Rudder, Jack Boger, Steven Leforge, Sean Graham, and Charles Norris.
+PRAYERS FOR THOSE IN SERVICE TO OUR COUNTRY: Almighty God, we commend to your gracious care and keeping all the men and women serving our nation at home and abroad including those in service to our country: Brandon Rudder, Steven Leforge, Sean Graham, Charles Norris, Vaughn Moore, and Thomas Webber.
 Defend them day by day with your heavenly grace; strengthen them in their trials and temptations; give them courage to face the perils which beset them; and grant them a sense of your abiding presence wherever they may be; through Jesus Christ our Lord.
 Amen.

-PRAYERS FOR THOSE WHO HAVE DIED: We commend to your mercy all who have died including Robert Thompson, brother of Debbie Vaky; and the Holy Innocents of our day, that your will for them may be fulfilled, and we pray that we may share with all of your saints in your eternal kingdom.
+PRAYERS FOR THOSE WHO HAVE DIED: We commend to your mercy all who have died including Donald Paul Zima, Arden Moser and the Holy Innocents of our day, that your will for them may be fulfilled, and we pray that we may share with all of your saints in your eternal kingdom.